historicalnetworkresearch/turin/cfp.md

 ### Authors' presence at the conference
 Although it is possible to follow the conference via streaming, it is nevertheless an on-site event.
 By submitting a paper, authors are aware that at least one person will need to be in Turin to present it.

+### Presentation Bursaries
+The HNR2026 organizing committee has obtained funding for conference accomodation for up to three accepted papers by graduate students and post-doctoral/early career researchers.
+This accomdation with be at University of Turin residence for the nights of July 19, 20, 21, 22.
+For those wishing to apply for this bursary, please indicate so in your application.
+Your abstract must be accompanied by an two-page (maximum) vita.

 ## Important dates
 December 1, 2025: deadline for submissions
 February 1, 2026: notification of acceptance/rejection